 Built by William the Conqueror in the 11th century, Windsor Castle has been a primary seat of the royal family ever since.

-In the 12th century, the Castle complex was expanded and improved by King Henry II and became a base for King John when he was forced to hide from the population before the eventual signing of Magna Carta – at Runnymede, just near the castle.
+In the 12th century, the Castle complex was expanded and improved by King Henry II and became a base for King John when he was forced to hide from the population before the eventual signing of the Magna Carta – at Runnymede, just near the castle.

-King Henry III heavily altered and invested into the Castle and he transformed the royal accommodation rooms into the luxurious and opulent rooms that we would today expect to exist inside a royal castle.
+King Henry III heavily altered and invested in the Castle and he transformed the royal accommodation rooms into the luxurious and opulent rooms that we would today expect to exist inside a royal castle.

 Much of the layout of the Castle today is because of Henry’s updates in the mid-13th century.

 King Edward III was born at Windsor Castle and used it primarily as his base for the rest of his reign.

 He is the king who established the Order of the Garter and declared Windsor as its headquarters.